-- 17. There shall be submitted to the Board with the Final Plan: - a.
-Written evidence of all easements and public open space shown on the Plan to be dedicated to the Town, the development's association, or any other third party, and copies of agreements or other documents showing the manner in which these spaces are to be maintained. - b.
-Written evidence that the Town Manager and the Town Attorney are satisfied with the legal sufficiency of the documents referred to in Paragraph (a) above when review is deemed necessary by the Board.
-Such written evidence shall not constitute an acceptance by the municipality of any public open space referred to in this Appendix. - c.
-Written evidence of the offer and conditional municipal approval by the Town Council of all roads, sewer lines, drainage easements, proposed public open space, recreation land, and other such common areas and facilities proposed to be dedicated to the Town. - d.
-A Subdivision Plat suitable for recording which includes a prominent notation that there shall be no sale of lots, nor issuance of building permits, not site work commenced until the required performance guarantee has been approved by the Town Manager.
+1 2 3 4 15.
+A copy of such covenants or deed restrictions as are intended to cover all or part of 5 the tract.
+6 7 23.
+16. Related information.
+Any other data as determined by the Planning Board to 8 ascertain compliance with this Ordinance.
+9 10 17.
+There shall be submitted to the Planning Board with the Final Plan: 11 a.
+12 b.
+Written evidence that the Town Manager and the Town Attorney are satisfied 13 with the legal sufficiency of the documents referred to in Paragraph (a) above 14 when review is deemed necessary by the Planning Board.
+Such written evidence 15 shall not constitute an acceptance by the municipality of any public open space 16 referred to in this Appendix.
+17 18 c.
+Written evidence of the offer and conditional municipal approval by the Town 19 Council of all roads, sewer lines, drainage easements, proposed public open 20 space, recreation land, and other such common areas and facilities proposed to be 21 dedicated to the Town.
+22 23 d.
+A Subdivision Plat suitable for recording which includes a prominent notation 24 that there shall be no sale of lots, nor issuance of building permits, not site work 25 commenced until the required performance guarantee has been approved by the 26 Town Manager.